 Staying safe during severe weather

-Raptor Emergency Management also enables schools to manage and conduct weather-related school safety drills.
-In actual emergencies, users can activate an emergency panic button from their mobile phones, connect with 9-1-1, and keep staff updated through group messaging.
+Raptor Emergency Management enables schools to efficiently manage and conduct weather-related school safety drills.

 To learn more, contact Raptor today to schedule a personalized demo.